mhowlett/NanomsgRPC/README.md

 Some things to note:

 1. NanoNetworkListener supports listening on multiple ports at once.
-Check out the code for more detauls
+Check out the code for more details
 2. Commands are not handled concurrently, so there is no need to worry about threading issues.